-OPEQ = KLEP.
-At output OQ, LQ is the average cost out of which MQ is average variable cost and LM is average fixed cost.
-The price OP or EQ is less than short run average cost LQ by EL.
-Hence, EL is loss per unit.
-At the point of equilibrium, total loss will be EL×EP (OQ) = ELKP.
-If the firm is incurring losses, the question arises whether the producer will continue production or shut down the firm.
-In this situation, firm's main aim is to minimise losses.
-Firm will not be shut down as long as firm is able to minimise its loss by continuing production.
 In figure 10, firm is incurring losses at equilibrium point E but firm will not be shut down as firm is able to minimise losses at this point.
 At equilibrium point E, OP is equilibrium price and OQ is equilibrium output.
 With equilibrium price OP, firm is able to cover entire average variable cost MQ and some part of average fixed cost EM.
 If firm has been shut down at this point, the entire average fixed cost must have converted into losses.
-At this point, firm is able to minimise losses by continuing production.
-Suppose price has declined to OP1then firm will be in equilibrium at E1.
-At E1, L1Q1 is average cost out of which $E_1Q_1$ is average variable cost and $E_1L_1$ is average fixed cost.
-The price $OP_1$ covers only average variable cost E1Q1.
+Atthis point, firm is able to minimise losses by continuing production.
+Suppose price has declined to OP1then firm will be in equilibrium at $E_1$ .
+At $E_1$ , $L_1Q_1$ is average cost out ofwhich $E_1Q_1$ is average variable cost and $E_1L_1$ is average fixed cost.
+The price OP1 covers only average variable cost $E_1Q_1$ .
 No part of average fixed cost is being covered.
 Hence, there is no possibility of minimisation of losses in future.
-So, firm will be shut down at point E1.
+So, firm will be shut down at point $E_1$ .
 In short time period, the condition for firm's shut down point is price should be equal to minimum average variable cost i.e. Price = minimum AVC.
-In figure 10, the condition for firm's shut down point is fulfilled at point E1.
-Therefore, E1 is the shut-down point of the firm in shortrun.
+In figure 10, the condition for firm's shut down point is fulfilled at point $E_1$ .
+Therefore, $E_1$ is the shut-down point of the firm in short-run.

-5.6.2Short-run Equilibrium of Industry
+7.4,4,2 Short-run Equilibrium of Industry

 During short time period, it is not possible to establish new firms in the industry.
 It is also not possible for new firms to enter the industry and old firms to leave the industry within such a limited time.
 Hence, the number of firms remains fixed during short run.
 The cost conditions for all the firm are identical and price of product is given.
 If all the firms of an industry are in equilibrium, then industry will also be in equilibrium.
 If one firm is in equilibrium with super-normal profits then all the other firms and industry will be in equilibrium with super-normal profits.
-If a single firm's equilibrium is determined with losses then other firms as well as entire industry will in equilibrium with losses.
-If an individual firm's equilibrium is attained with normal profits, then all other firms and whole of the industry will be in equilibrium with normal profits.
-In short time period, there is very less possibility that industry is in equilibrium with normal profits as the adjustments that are needed to attain normal profits cannot take place within short span of time.
-Therefore, short-run equilibrium of industry can take place either with super-normal profits or losses.
+If a single firm's equilibrium is determined with losses then other firms aswell as entire industry will in equilibrium with losses.
+If an individual firm's equilibrium is attained with normal profits, then all other firms and whole of the industry will be inequilibrium with normal profits.
+In short time period, there is very less possibility thatindustry is in equilibrium with normal profits as the adjustments that are needed to attain normal profits cannot take place within short span of time.
+Therefore, short-run equilibriumof industry can take place either with super-normal profits or losses.

-5.6.3Long-run Equilibrium of Firm and Industry
+7.4.4.3 Long-run Equilibrium of Firm and Industry

 In long run, industry will be in equilibrium when there is no possibility either to expand or contract its output.
 The changes in the output of an industry can take place because of two reasons.
 Firstly, when existing firms of an industry either increase or decrease their output.
 Secondly, the entry of new firms may expand the output of an industry and industry's output may contract because some firms have left the industry.
 In long-run, for an industry to be in equilibrium, all the existing firms should be in equilibrium.
-As all the firms have identical cost conditions so if one firm is in equilibrium then all other firms will also be in equilibrium.
+As all the firms have identicalcost conditions so if one firm is in equilibrium then all other firms will also be in equilibrium.
 In long-run, the conditions for firm's equilibrium are:

-MC=MR and

-MC must cut MR curve from below.
+- o MC=MR and - MC must cut MR curve from below.